A glossary of Wistia terms. Definitions, uses, and links to more info. It's pretty rad, if we're being honest.

 Marketing Automation - Marketing automation is a marketing tool that allows you to market to and trigger certain workflows based on a leads' behavior.
 All of Wistia’s advanced integrations work a little bit differently, so check out our pages on HubSpot, Marketo, and Pardot.

-Media - Media is the technical term we use to encompass anything and everything you could possibly upload to a project in your Wistia account.
+Media - Media is the technical term we use to encompass anything and everything you could possibly upload to a project or [channel] in your Wistia account.
 There’s a ton of different media file types, but the most common are: video, audio, doc, and image.
 Any media that is uploaded to Wistia that isn’t recognizable (can’t be displayed or read) will be available for download.

 Metadata - Metadata is the data in your site that describes your site’s content (so Google knows what’s up!).
 Metadata helps to improve your site’s search engine ranking.
 At Wistia we use JSON-LD to inject metadata into the head of your website with our standard embed codes.
 See also: video SEO.